csula-students/beautiful-data-project-dream/notes/homeworks/homework2.md

 * Answer questions in description [2 pts]
 * Implement data collector [5 pts]
 * Testing your own data collector [2 pts]

+> P.s.
+I will randomly asking a few teams to explain to me your code.
+If you cannot explain your code to me (aka. answer my questions on how you do your programming), I will take points off.
+> I will announce the team list at the class before the submission deadline.
+> - Eric

 [1]: https://github.com/csula/cs460-fall-2015/blob/master/documents/misc/github-tutorial.md
 [2]: https://try.github.io/levels/1/challenges/1